Ho-Ro/nanovna-tools/README.md

 you can create a Debian package by typing `make deb`.
 For this you need to install python3-stdeb, the module for converting Python code and modules to a Debian package.
+This package contains also an udev rule that allows user access to the USB serial port of NanoVNA and tinySA.
+This rule also creates also a symlink, either `/dev/nanovna` or `/dev/tinysa` for recent FW versions that announce the device type.

+The python commands will detect the serial port automatically, but can be overruled with the option `-d` if you have more than one device connected.

 ## Communication and Measurement